What to Do in San Miguel de Allende, MX

 Music in San Miguel

-Buy the weekly Atencion at a coffee shop or the Biblioteca and just sit in the Jardin under one of the sculpted ficus trees and watch the people and listen to the church bells of the Parroquia.
+Buy a coffee or an ice cream and just sit in the Jardin under one of the sculpted ficus trees and watch the people and listen to the church bells of the Parroquia.
 There are often concerts or dancing in the center gazebo and mariachis playing in the evening.

 El Jardin